graemebrooks/Border-Check/README.md

 ## User Stories

-- AAU I want to be able to start the game with a play button
+- AAU I want to be able to start the game with a play button.
-- AAU I want my inputs to provide feedback whether true or failures
+- AAU I want my inputs to provide feedback that notifies me if I have correctly or incorrectly guessed the bordering state.
-- AAU I want to be able to see my current score, number of failures, and states completed
+- AAU I want to be able to see my current score, number of failures, and states completed.
-- AAU I want to be able to reset the game at any point after play with a reset button
+- AAU I want to be able to reset the game at any point after play with a reset button.

 ## Wireframes